johnmtayag/Amazon-Recommender-System/README.md

 **Distribution of Mean Scores and Individual Standard Deviations**

+Most points had very high scores with the first quartile being located at around 0.875.
+The lower whisker for outlier values was located at about 0.825, so all scores below that cutoff were classified as outliers for this analysis.
+The individual standard deviations were all also extremely small, with most being well under 0.0025.
+The largest standard deviations were around 0.03, so overall, the results for this run were extremely stable.

 <p align="center">
   <img src="images/7t10s_distribution.png" alt="Distributions of scores" width="800"/>
 </p>

 **Visualizing the Resulting Outlier Scores**

+The highest scores were located near the mean (demarcated with a red x).
+The further away from the mean, the lower the score, with the lowest scores being clustered mainly to the far left of the distribution.
+The figure on the right shows the same data except with the normal points greyed out to highlight the outliers.

 <p align="center">
   <img src="images/visualizing_score_distribution_combined.png" alt="Distributions of scores" width="800"/>
 </p>

 **Visualizing the Average Curve as the Outlier Score Changes**

+The average curve for the normal points has a bell-shape that peaked at about 0.8.
+As the outlier score decreases, the height of the curve's peak rises.
+At about 0.60, the curve starts to split, and the shape becomes more irregular.
+At the lowest outlier score values, the curve displays a prominent initial peak at about timestamp 20, followed by a dip, then a smaller peak at about timestamp 30.

 <p align="center">
   <img src="images/iforest_average_curves.png" alt="Change in Average Curve as Outlier Score changes" width="500"/>